cdcarter/public/words.md

 Most people, at one time or another, will confuse love with emotional dependency.
 Some people can be much happier single than married.
-Not everyone who loves, loves well, nor ever learns how to love well
+Not everyone who loves, loves well, nor ever learns how to love well - Cafe Variations

 * "And you think maybe they really and truly do sincerely want to know your life story, and so you light up a cigarette and begin to tell it to them" - Tennessee Williams